Sunset Beach State Recreation Site

 Sunset Beach State Recreation Site is a state park in Clatsop County, Oregon, United States, administered by the Oregon Parks and Recreation Department.
 The park comprises 120 acres along the Pacific Ocean on the Clatsop Plains.

+In February 2024, a male fin whale washed onto the beach.
+The 46 foot endangered mammal was underweight and had been entangled in rope.
+It was only the second fin whale to be recorded as washing ashore in the state in 30 years.
+The National Oceanic and Atmospheric Administration (NOAA) cautioned visitors to remain out of distance from the carcass due to needs for a necropsy and concerns of disease.